rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 classifiers for complex or hard to specify behavior could be very useful building blocks for instilling deontological properties.
-This also implies that knowing how to construct these components would be useful for researching how to instill complex deontological properties.
+This also implies that knowing how to construct these components would be useful for researching how to instill complex deontological properties in general.

 I think that (unaligned) corporate and academic research might end up meaningfully contributing to this topic which reduces the marginal benefit of aligned work in this space.
-This reasoning is less applicable in scenarios where timelines and/or takeoff are much faster than corporate leadership expects.
+This reasoning is less applicable in scenarios where commercial timelines and/or takeoff are much faster than corporate leadership expects.

 ## 4.3 Restrained AIs

 The approaches to safety we've seen so far encounter the hard problem of AI cognition (or require getting lucky).
 Is there another way?
-Well, we could allow for fully blown, somewhat misaligned long-term consequentialist AI and restrain it in various ways.
+Well, we could allow for fully blown, somewhat misaligned, long-term consequentialist AI and restrain it in various ways.

 For one example of a restrained AI, consider an AI which operates as a